-Bone cancer risks and symptoms
+What are bone cancer risks and symptoms?

 Bone cancer is a very rare cancer and may result from an inherited condition.
 Bone cancer rarely is a consequence of radiation therapy, and even in a rarer circumstance from the abnormal healing of an injury.
 Pain or swelling in or near a bone is a primary symptom of bone cancer and other conditions.
 But sometimes there is no pain with bone cancer.

 What are the diagnostic tests for bone cancer?

 Surgery is the usual treatment to remove the tumor from the affected bone.
 Surgery is often combined with other cancer therapies, such as radiation therapy and chemotherapy.